Al1v/calendarApp/README.md

 Due to episodical experience with testing, setting up testing infrastructure and designing test cases took me unreasonably long time.
 Unfortunately I couldn't complete the requirements concerning code testing

+Setting up the app:
+use command docker compose up and the app would be available on localhost:5000